JD Degree Requirements for students who:

 - course approved by the Associate Dean Academic Affairs and the Curriculum Committee as having a substantial experiential component and listed as meeting the requirement on the Allard Law website (such courses to be identified on a year to year basis).
-For 2019/2020, the following courses meet the experiential requirement:
+The following courses meet the experiential requirement:

-- Law 467C: Topics in Corporate Law: Corporate Solicitors' Workshop
+- Law 467E: Topics in Corporate Law: Corporate Solicitors' Workshop

 - Law 472: The Allan McEachern Course in Trial Advocacy

 - Law 477: Negotiation and Dispute Resolution

 These courses, if offered, will be open for student self-registration during the July registration period.
 These courses are NOT included in the 20 credit clinical and moot credit cap.

 The following rules apply to clinical and mooting credits: